 The Core Knowledge Sequence curriculum ensures that the content we teach progressively builds our students knowledge base and that our students across classes can hold discussions with the same core knowledge at the center.
-An emphasis on academic fundamentals will produce independent learners capable of engaging STEM at early ages.
-The early introduction to STEM places an emphasis on the applicability of the studies of Science, Technology, Engineering, and Math to real life problems.
-This practice has engaged many students at Alpha Academy of Fayetteville.

-Teach Like a Champion (TLAC) will be deployed alongside the Core Knowledge Sequence curriculum as a classroom management guide, everyday reference tool, and to streamline teaching vocabulary throughout the school for more consistent and understood communication among staff.
+Teach Like a Champion (TLAC) will be deployed alongside this blended curriculum as a classroom management guide, everyday reference tool, and to streamline teaching vocabulary throughout the school for more consistent and understood communication among staff.